1abanoub/Master/app_code/README.md

 Before executing the test, the generated directory should be cleaned deleting the files relative to tracks that are not of the POI.

+### License
+Copyright (c) 2023 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').

+All rights reserved.

+This software should be used, reproduced and modified only for informational and nonprofit purposes.

+By downloading and/or using any of these files, you implicitly agree to all the terms of the license, as specified in the document LICENSE.txt (included in this package)

 ### References
 - [1] D. Cozzolino, A. Pianese, M. Nießner, L. Verdoliva “Audio-Visual Person-of-Interest Deepfake Detection” CVPR workshop 2023
 - [2] D. Cozzolino, A. Rössler, J. Thies, M. Nießner, L. Verdoliva “ID-Reveal: Identity-aware Deepfake video Detection” ICCV 2021